Icelandic summer is calling you for an adventure. | Check this out!

 Anthropologist, social media guru, Icelandic nature and food enthusiast.

 As an Icelandic woman myself, I can say that I have pretty much heard it all.
-The main truths, myths or whatever you might like to call it, have to do with Icelandic women’s looks, their sexual behavior or their equality.
-It isn’t so long ago that an airline I will not mention here advertised “Dirty Weekends in Iceland with a guaranteed one night stand” followed by flocks of bachelor groups and other interested travelers from all over the world.
+The main truths, myths, or whatever you might like to call them, have to do with Icelandic women’s looks, their sexual behavior, or their equality.
+It isn’t so long ago that an airline I will not mention here advertised “Dirty Weekends in Iceland with a guaranteed one-night stand,” followed by flocks of bachelor groups and other interested travelers worldwide.

-Some would say of course, and you can’t really blame them.
-I mean, Iceland has had four winners of the Miss World Competition and a world-renowned reputation of supermodel looking beauty queens.
+Some would say, of course, and you can’t blame them.
+I mean, Iceland has had four winners of the Miss World Competition and a world-renowned reputation for supermodel-looking beauty queens.
 Still, Icelandic women have gotten pretty sick of this passionate attention.
-Drunk tourists claiming their rights to a one night stand with them and being utterly surprised when being turned down seems to be going on every weekend, every night even and it has got to stop.
+Drunk tourists claiming their rights to a one-night stand with them and being utterly surprised when being turned down seems to be going on every weekend, every night even, and it has got to stop.
 Here is the real story of Icelandic women:

-Iceland is one of the ultimate best countries in the world to be a woman.
-We are free to make all and any decisions having to do with our lives and will do so without much consideration.
+• Iceland is one of the best countries in the world to be a woman.
+We are free to make all and any decisions concerning our lives and will do so without much consideration.

-If we want to have a one night stand with you we will in most cases simply do so, and receive no shame for it.
-But, if we don’t wish to do so we will also shut down your operation without feeling bad about it.
-It is, after all, a game for two, it takes two to tango and all of that!
+• If we want to have a one-night stand with you, we will usually simply do so and receive no shame for it.
+But, if we don’t wish to do so, we will also shut down your operation without feeling bad about it.
+It is, after all, a game for two; it takes two to tango and all of that!

-Iceland is a small country, known for its feminist movements and strong justice seekers who are not afraid to beat the drums and march for their rights.
-When a movement is born, a new example being “Free the Nipple” the wave hits Iceland quickly and efficiently.
-This can be positive in the way that it reaches a lot of attention fast but also negative in the way that things tend to be over abruptly, lost and forgotten.
-To help with the remembering I will list a few memorable dates in the Icelandic Female History, the Icelandic Herstory.
+Iceland is a small country known for its feminist movements and strong justice seekers who are unafraid to beat the drums and march for their rights.
+When a movement is born, a new example being “Free the Nipple,” the wave hits Iceland quickly and efficiently.
+This can be positive in that it reaches a lot of attention fast but also negative in that things tend to be over abruptly, lost, and forgotten.
+To help remember, I will list a few memorable dates in the Icelandic Female History, the Icelandic Herstory.

 • 2019 – Vinnufriður e.
-Work Peace: people telling stories of inappropriate behavior in the world place.
+Work Peace: people telling stories of inappropriate behavior in the workplace.

-• 2017 to 2018 – Paying men more than women became illegal: Equal Pay for Equal work was put into laws and Iceland pledged that by 2022 they will have abolished the wage gap.
+• 2017 to 2018 – Paying men more than women became illegal: Equal Pay for Equal Work was put into law, and Iceland pledged that by 2022, they will have abolished the wage gap.

 • 2017 – Free the Nipple: started after women were asked to leave the pool for sunbathing topless